Let’s face it it, even if you do have the very best shorts for running a marathon in, you probably still aren’t going to find it easy.

 So if you are going for all out performance, the best short for running a marathon would be of the 3 inch variety.

 5 Inch (Medium length) If you are after a more versatile short, the compromise of 5 inch shorts would be a good choice.

 Giving a little more protection to your legs, whilst still providing most of the ventilation and the light weight provided by the 3-inch shorts.

 7 Inch (Long length) The big advantage of this type of short is the protection it provides for the leg.

 For our objective, i.e. finding the best shorts for marathon running, 7 inch shorts are probably best avoided.

-However if you like the idea of the extra protection, make sure you look for material that won’t retain heat and moisture.
+However, if the idea of the extra protection appeals to you, make sure you look for material that won’t retain heat and moisture.